 - Monitoring of the recreational fishery is too limited to effectively manage reducing the number of fish each fisher is allowed to take.
 Only a full closure will ensure adequate enforcement.

-- A Chinook rebuilding plan that includes habitat restoration is needed to restore wild Chinook salmon abundance at the population level.
+- A Chinook recovery plan that includes habitat restoration is needed to restore wild Chinook salmon abundance at the population level.

-- Hatcheries are not an effective rebuilding tool because they most often do more harm to wild salmon rather than enhancing wild populations.
-Hatcheries are not a substitute for rebuilding wild Chinook stocks to feed whales, which is what is needed now.
+- Hatcheries are not an effective rebuilding tool because they generally bring more harm than beneift to wild salmon.
+Hatcheries are not a substitute for rebuilding wild Chinook populations to feed whales, which is what is needed now.

 - Feeding refuges should be expanded and apply to all other fishing to ensure these whales have the space they need to forage and are sheltered from vessel disturbance so that they can catch their prey.